 There is a free weekend in Lyon, after the week at Paul Bocuse.
 Lyon is the third largest city in France.
 There are markets, cafes, historical sights, river cruises, etc. French language skills are not required to enjoy many of the attractions in Lyon.

-Monday of the second week is spent touring Vairhona Chocolate Factory at La Cite du Chocolat, which is about a one hour bus ride from Lyon (included as part of the course)
+Monday of the second week is spent touring Vairhona Chocolate Factory at La Cite du Chocolat, which is about a one hour bus ride from Lyon.
+This excursion is included as part of the course.

 For further information about this program and application procedures, contact Mitchell Lawson.

 There will be pre-program reading assignments (2 books).
 Written reports will include a book report and submission of a cultural and culinary journal describing your experiences and impressions after completion of the program.